Stories from an ordinary life; seen through extraordinary eyes.

-Cooke’s Notes is twenty five years of experience and observations, some from where I have been, many from where I am now.
+Cooke’s Notes is thirty years of experience and observations, some from where I have been, many from where I am now.

 Stories, anecdotes, tips, techniques and views; from everyday experiences that illustrate metaphysical concepts.
 May they assist you in getting what you read off the page and into your life.
 Taking something you know and transforming it into something you live.